gvwilson/sdxpy/src/interp/index.md

 ## Introspection {: #interp-introspection}

-Now that we have evaluation, function lookup, and environments we can write small programs.
+Now that we have evaluation, function lookup, and environments, we can write small programs.
 However,
 our `do` function now looks like this: